openstack-archive/stx-docs/doc/source/developer_guide/index.rst

 Docker CE
 ^^^^^^^^^

-3. Install the required Docker CE packages in an Ubuntu host system.
+3. Install the required Docker CE packages in the Ubuntu host system.
 See `Get Docker CE for
    Ubuntu <https://docs.docker.com/install/linux/docker-ce/ubuntu/#os-requirements>`__
    for more information.